NathalyQuiva/RESTful-API/README.md

 - Underscore.js for utility functions.

 ## Usage
-Make sure the server is running, then access the API endpoints using tools like Postman or curl.
+Make sure the server is running, then access the API endpoints using tools like Postman.

 ## Endpoints

--GET /api/users: Retrieve all users.
+- GET /api/users: Retrieve all users.
--GET /api/users/:id: Retrieve user by ID.
+- GET /api/movies: Retrieve all movies.
--POST /api/users: Create a new user.
+- POST /api/movies: Create a movie.
--PUT /api/users/:id: Update user details.
+- PUT /api/movies/:id: Update user details.
--DELETE /api/users/:id: Delete a user.
+- DELETE /api/movies/:id: Delete a movie.